MariyaSha/simple_mcp_app/README.md

-# 🌐 Simple MCP Project – LLM with Full Web Access
+# 🌐 AI GUI App with Full Web Access

 What if your own language model could browse the internet and answer real-time questions—just like ChatGPT, but locally, inside your own app, where you have full control?